 |Gross profit TTM||$4.7 billion|

 |Return on assets TTM||7.51%|

 TTM: trailing 12 months

-There are currently 1.3 million Universal Health Services shares held short by investors – that's known as Universal Health Services's "short interest".
-This figure is 18.4% up from 1.1 million last month.
+There are currently 1.7 million Universal Health Services shares held short by investors – that's known as Universal Health Services's "short interest".
+This figure is 18.8% down from 2.1 million last month.

 There are a few different ways that this level of interest in shorting Universal Health Services shares can be evaluated.

 Universal Health Services's "short interest ratio" (SIR) is the quantity of Universal Health Services shares currently shorted divided by the average quantity of Universal Health Services shares traded daily (recently around 494092.28486647).
 Universal Health Services's SIR currently stands at 3.37.
 In other words for every 100,000 Universal Health Services shares traded daily on the market, roughly 3370 shares are currently held short.

 However Universal Health Services's short interest can also be evaluated against the total number of Universal Health Services shares, or, against the total number of tradable Universal Health Services shares (the shares that aren't held by "insiders" or major long-term shareholders – also known as the "float").
 In this case Universal Health Services's short interest could be expressed as 0.02% of the outstanding shares (for every 100,000 Universal Health Services shares in existence, roughly 20 shares are currently held short) or 0.0227% of the tradable shares (for every 100,000 tradable Universal Health Services shares, roughly 23 shares are currently held short).